Darcavath/tic-tac-toe/README.md

 - Use a LINQ query to retrieve information from a data structure (such as a list or array) or file
   * LINQ used to sort the scores from highest to lowest.
 - Analyze text and display information about it (ex: how many words in a paragraph)
-  * Analyzing text(scores) information displaying the number of scores recorded.
+  * Analyze scores(text) information and display the number of scores recorded.